Existential therapy: Jean-Paul Sartre (1905–1980) and French existentialism

-In addition to philosophers, existential psychology was influenced by many writers whose work touched on existential themes, such as Fyodor Dostoevsky, Leo Tolstoy, Franz Kafka, Rainer Rilke, and Henrik Ibsen.
+In addition to philosophers, existential psychology was influenced by many writers whose work touched on existential themes, such as Fyodor Dostoevsky, Leo Tolstoy, Franz Kafka, Rainer Maria Rilke, and Henrik Ibsen.

-Existentialism and Therapy
+Existentialism and therapy

-Throughout the 20th century, psychotherapists began incorporating both the themes of existentialism as well as the phenomenological methods of describing experience into their therapeutic practice:

-Otto Rank (1884–1939) was an Austrian psychoanalyst who broke with Freud in the mid-1920s.
+Throughout the 20th century, psychotherapists began incorporating both the themes of existentialism as well as the phenomenological methods of describing experience into their therapeutic practice: Otto Rank (1884–1939) was an Austrian psychoanalyst who broke with Freud in the mid-1920s.
 He did not consider himself an existential therapist, but his ideas revolving the concept of "will" as a factor in human motivation, as well as the fear of death and the fear of living authentically would pave the foundation for later writers.

-Throughout the 1930s and 40s, the Swiss psychiatrists Ludwig Binswanger and Medard Boss each developed a form of psychotherapy known as Daseinsanalysis.
+Throughout the 1930s and 1940s, the Swiss psychiatrists Ludwig Binswanger and Medard Boss each developed a form of psychotherapy known as Daseinsanalysis.
 Daseinsanalysis merges Freudian psychoanalysis with the existential phenomenology of Martin Heidegger, particularly his concept of Dasein ("being").
 It focuses on understanding the client's experience of Being-in-the-world, rather than diagnosing symptoms.

 In America, topics in existential therapy were first touched on by Rollo May in his works The Meaning of Anxiety (1950) and Man’s Search for Himself (1953).
 In 1958, he published Existence: A New Dimension in Psychiatry and Psychology, a collection of essays by May and others that - in addition to providing the first English translations of Binswanger's work - was the first major text to introduce existential therapy to an American audience.
 During the 1950s and 60s, May worked closely with Paul Tillich and James Bugental to help develop a uniquely American strand of existential-humanistic therapy.
 May also worked closely with Carl Rogers and Abraham Maslow, founders of the humanistic psychology movement.
-As such, existential therapy in America became closely associated with humanistic psychology and the principles of Rogers' person-centered therapy, particularly on its emphasis on an empathetic, relational therapeutic relationship as a vehicle for personal growth.
+As such, existential therapy in America became closely associated with humanistic psychology and the principles of Rogers's person-centered therapy, particularly on its emphasis on an empathetic, relational therapeutic relationship as a vehicle for personal growth.